Applied-Scientific-Research/onbody/README.md

 1000000  | 1000.821   | 690.409
 10000000 | 20730.938  | 14150.123

-Now that we are using std::chrono for timing, let's look at these performance numbers in a sane unit.
+Now that we are using std::chrono for timing, let's look at these performance numbers in a sane unit - seconds.
 These were conducted on an 8-core AMD Ryzen 2700X CPU.
-Thetas are 2.75 for both fast codes.
+Thetas are 2.75 for both fast codes, and RMS errors peaked at 5e-4.

 N        | src tree | calc equivs |  O(N^2) | O(NlogN) | O(N)
 ---------|----------|-------------|---------|----------|-------